 For me, the decision is easy: I want my Okinawan sweet potatoes, lol, so I don’t take a chance.
 I order early.
 This year (2021), mine arrived a full month before they’ll be planted, as we’re still having floods and the occasional overnight dip into the 30°Fs here in March and April.

-I purchase my slips from Baker Creek Seeds.
-I hit their Live Plants page early in March, and sign up for the back-in-stock notification.
+I used to purchase my slips from Baker Creek Seeds.
+I’d hit their Live Plants page early in March, and sign up for the back-in-stock notification.
 As soon as I get word that they’re ready to purchase, I pounce, no matter the date or weather forecast.
+In 2024, however, I didn’t have any luck getting varieties I was interested in.

 When to Plant the Slips